-Treating breast cancer in certain women who have been through menopause, including women with disease progression after tamoxifen therapy.
+Treating certain types of breast cancer in women who have been through menopause, including women with disease progression after tamoxifen therapy.
 It may also be used for other conditions as determined by your doctor.

 Arimidex is an aromatase inhibitor.
 It works by lowering blood estradiol concentrations, which may decrease the size and growth of the tumor.

 Do NOT use Arimidex if: